Remove Package in Ubuntu: Linux How to Uninstall

 dpkg ––list dpkg–query –l | less

-If you know the name of the software, we can search for the command using the less command.
-If we do not know the full name, we can also search for a partial name.
+If you know the name of the software, you can search for the command using the less command.
+If you do not know the full name, you can also search for a partial name.

 Before uninstalling a software package, it is a good practice to note the entire software name for accuracy.
 Run the following command and note the name of the software or application.

 dpkg–query –l | grep package_name dpkg–query –l | grep *partial_name*